Introducing /agent. Gather web data with just a prompt. Try it now →

 )

-First, notice how we are defining two classes that outline the items we want to scrape from the page.
-Instead of spending hours locating exact HTML and CSS selectors, we are simply describing what we want in natural language.
+First, notice how we define Pydantic models that outline the data structure we want to extract.
+Instead of spending hours locating exact HTML and CSS selectors, we simply describe what we want using Python classes:

 class Repository(BaseModel):